TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/layout.md

 ### 3. Modify Navigation Layout Configuration in Resource Management --> Navigation Layout Management

-In the navigation layout management module, you can see all the navigation layouts added under the current application.
+In the navigation layout management module, you can see all the navigation layouts added under the current app.
 You can also edit and delete navigation layout information and set the default navigation layout for PC and mobile pages.

 ### 4. Use Navigation Layout on a Page

-When creating a new page, you can select the navigation layout for the page type under the application and enter the page route.
+When creating a new page, you can select the navigation layout for the page type under the app and enter the page route.
 The final access route for the page under the layout is **"layout route/page route"**.

 <img src="../../../../images/help/en/layout-use.png" width="80%" alt="layout-guide" class="help-img">